MicrosoftDocs/microsoft-salescopilot-docs/articles/email-summary-premium.md

   - ai-seo-date:01/27/2024
 ---

-# View CRM-enriched email summaries in Outlook
+# Boost sales efficiency with CRM-enriched email summaries in Outlook

-Copilot for Sales brings together Microsoft 365 Copilot in Outlook and your customer relationship management (CRM) system to help you build customer relationships and close deals faster.
+Copilot for Sales integrates Microsoft 365 Copilot in Outlook with your CRM system to help you build customer relationships and close deals faster.
 Microsoft 365 Copilot summarizes your emails, helping you quickly grasp key details.
 Copilot for Sales enriches those summaries with sales information from your Dynamics 365 or Salesforce CRM.
-You can copy the summary to a note in your CRM or to share it in other applications.
+You can copy the summaries to your CRM or share them in other applications.

 Email summaries are available when:

-- The email content is more than 1,000 characters.
-That's about 150&ndash;200 words in English.
+- The email content is more than 1,000 characters, or about 150&ndash;200 words in English.
 If the email is too short, Copilot doesn't have enough information to generate a summary.
 - The email is in one of the supported languages.
 Learn more in [Supported languages in Copilot for Sales for Outlook and Teams](supported-languages.md#ai-in-copilot-for-sales).
 - The email isn't encrypted.

 ## License requirements

-Some features of the Copilot for Sales email summary are different depending on which license you have.
-If you have a Copilot for Sales license, or Dynamics 365 Premium with Copilot for Sales activated, you can view and copy email summaries as described in this article.
+Features of the Copilot for Sales email summary vary by license:

+- **Copilot for Sales license**: View and copy email summaries as described in this article.
-If you have a Sales Copilot license, you can view email summaries, save them directly to your CRM, share them to Microsoft Teams, or copy them for use elsewhere.
+- **Sales Copilot license**: View, save to CRM, share to Teams, or copy email summaries.
 Learn more in [View and save email summaries to your CRM](view-save-email-summary-crm.md).

 Unsure about the difference between Copilot for Sales and Sales Copilot?
 Learn more in [What's changed with Sales Copilot to Microsoft 365 Copilot for Sales](./whats-new-copilot-sales.md).